CollectionBuilder/cb-docs/docs/software/git.md

 git config --global user.email "myemail@gmail.com"
 ```

-*Optionally*, set your default command line text editor for use with git.
+*Optionally*, set your default command line text editor for use with git (Windows users should have already done this when using the Git installer).
-This editor may pop up in your terminal during some command line git operations that require a message (it is not your normal code editor such as VS Code).
+This editor may pop up inside your terminal window during some command line git operations that require a message (it is not your normal code editor such as VS Code).
 By default it is set to Vim, which [can be very confusing](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/){:target="_blank" rel="noopener"} if unexpected.
-For ease of use, we generally suggest using Nano editor:
+For ease of use, we generally suggest using Nano command line editor:

 ```
 git config --global core.editor "nano -w"